kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 ![json](images/pnp-connect.png?raw=true "Import JSON")

-Once one of the options has been built devices will get the address and be pointed to and land on DNA Center within the PnP Device list.
+Once the above has been configured, devices undergoing PnP process will discover DNA Center IP address and be redirected to it via "Plug and Play Connect" cloud proxy discovery process.

 ## Setup Information:

 ### Option 43
-Option 43 format follows as documented on the [DNA Center User Guide](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/1-2-8/user_guide/b_dnac_ug_1_2_8/b_dnac_ug_1_2_8_chapter_01100.html#id_90877) It may be offered by any DHCP server including but not limited to IOS, Windows, Infoblox and many more.
+Option 43 format follows as documented on the [DNA Center User Guide](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/1-2-8/user_guide/b_dnac_ug_1_2_8/b_dnac_ug_1_2_8_chapter_01100.html#id_90877).
+It may be offered by any DHCP server including but not limited to IOS, Windows, Infoblox and many more.

-Benefits to this method are that you can contain the connectivity in a finite manner and perscriptively by only allowing equipment on specific subnets to find DNA Center.
+Benefits to this method are that you can contain the connectivity in a finite manner and prescriptively by only allowing equipment on specific subnets to find DNA Center.

 ```shell
 Option 43 format